 The MVP version of your website might include basic content and core features.
 It may not include custom plug-ins or videos added in later.
 Your MVP site could incorporate some automation and data-collection features.
 But it might not integrate real-time inventory or shipping logistics.

 These are only examples, of course.
-But they help to illustrate how you can launch a new website without worrying about so much.
+But they help to illustrate how you can launch a new website without worrying so much.
 You don’t have to stress about including each different feature or idea at once.
 That doesn’t mean they won’t be a part of the final product.
-This concept allows you to prioritize each piece.
+The concept of beginning with MVP development allows you to prioritize each piece.

-Why Building Your MVP Pays Off in a Big Way
+Why MVP Development First Pays Off in a Big Way

 Why bother having your web development team create a scaled-down version of your website?
 What you really want is more features and functionality, right?
 There are a lot of practical reasons to do things one step at a time.